BegBang/knowledge-base/optional/Optional in Java.md

 String name = Optional.ofNullable(null).orElseGet(() -> "john");

 // Throws exception when Optional is empty.
-// When orElseThrow argument is not specified, it throws NoSuchElementException by default.
+// When orElseThrow argument is not specified, it throws NoSuchElementException by default (same as get()).
 String name = Optional.ofNullable(null).orElseThrow(IllegalArgumentException::new);

 // Relative to if condition where instance is checked against null.